-Stacy Wycoff (SW): Stacy Wycoff, Owner and admin of Wycoff Family Care homes, an adult residential facility for the developmentally handclapped and the elderly.
+Stacy Wycoff (SW): Stacy Wycoff, Owner and admin of Wycoff Family Care Homes, an adult residential facility for the developmentally handicapped and the elderly.
 I am also a private consultant for other organizations.
-When I was going to school for my Bachelors and Masters, I hung around people who had the same goal as me.
+When I was going to school for my Bachelor's and Master's, I hung around people who had the same goal as me.
 And we accomplished it together.

 PW: Tell me about [Milk & Honey].
 What makes you unique?

 SW: Milk & Honey is a cocktail and tapas restaurant located in one of the biggest tourist areas in Santa Barbara.
 The restaurant is small and unique, especially in the way it’s decorated.
-It’s not too overboard, and all-around prefect for a tapas restaurant.
+It’s not too overboard, and all-around perfect for a tapas restaurant.
 The vibe is a little more upscale but still casual.
-The food and the cocktails are absolutely delicious.
+The food and the cocktails are delicious.
 The service is especially nice and that’s something that makes us stand out.
 Tapas is becoming more popular here in the United States, people love just going.
 They also have custom drinks, such as drinks with different names and decorated so pretty.
-Tapas which you’re sharing, it invites more conversation etc.
+Tapas that you’re sharing, invite more conversation, etc.